 The Rhode Island General Assembly of 1863 authorized the Governor to accept and receive the funds for the sale of 120,000 acres in Kansas Territory, upon the terms and conditions of the Land Grant Act.
 The Governor was also authorized to transfer to Brown University all the funds this state received if the institution agreed to assume all obligations imposed upon the state in the Land Grant Act.
 Thus Brown University became the Land Grant College of Rhode Island.

-The University of Rhode Island, the state’s current Land, Sea and Urban Grant public research institution, had humble beginnings as the state’s Agricultural Experiment Station and agricultural school chartered in 1888.
+The University of Rhode Island, the state’s current Land, Sea and Urban Grant public research institution, had humble beginnings as the state’s Agricultural Experiment Station and agricultural school chartered in 1888 on ancient traditional lands of the Narragansett People.
 Using funds from the Federal Act to Establish Agricultural Experiment Stations (or the Hatch Act of 1887 that authorized $5000 annually to each state for agricultural research), state, municipal, and private matching funds were raised by local citizens in South Kingstown, including Jeremiah Peckham, Jr., Thomas G. Hazard and Bernon E. Helme, the Kingston postmaster.
 For a total of $5000, the 140-acre Oliver Watson Farm was purchased as a site for the experiment station and school.
 The Watson Farm House, now restored and listed as an historic landmark, still stands on the campus.

 1888 to 1930